Statutory guidance

 If test papers are incorrectly collated or the print is illegible

 Stop the test for the affected pupils, making a note of the time, and tell them you will organise replacement papers.
 The pupils must not discuss test content while the replacement papers are being arranged.
 Once the replacements are provided, give the affected pupils the correct amount of remaining time to complete the remainder of the test.
-Pupils must not be allowed to start the test again.
+Pupils must not be allowed to start the test from the beginning.

 If a pupil asks for additional paper

-The test papers and answer booklets have been designed so most pupils will have enough room to record their answers.
+The test papers and answer booklets have been designed so that most pupils will have enough room to record their answers.
 You may give pupils additional paper if they need more space for their answers.

-- labelled with the pupil’s name, school name and school DfE number
+• labelled with the pupil’s name, school name and school DfE number

-- securely attached to the pupil’s test script at the end of the test
+• securely attached to the pupil’s test script at the end of the test

-If an incorrect test was administered
+If a test was administered on the wrong day

 If a test was incorrectly administered before the scheduled test date, you must keep the pupils under test conditions and immediately contact the national curriculum assessments helpline for advice on 0300 303 3013.

-13.2 Transcribing test scripts
+14.2 Transcribing test scripts

-When only part of the test paper needs transcribing, write alongside the pupil’s answers in a different coloured pen, but not red, avoiding writing directly on the pupil’s work.
-If making extensive or full transcripts, this should be completed on a new test paper and return the pupil’s original test script with the transcript securely attached.
+When only part of the test paper needs transcribing, write alongside the pupil’s answers in a different coloured pen, but not red, and avoid writing directly on the pupil’s work.

 Keep the pupil under test conditions until the transcript is complete.
 Test administrators must follow the guidance outlined in the ‘Transcribes’ section of the KS2 access arrangements guidance.
 If the marker can read the pupil’s writing, they will mark the original work.

-Braille test scripts must not be transcribed in full on to a separate test paper.
+Braille test scripts must not be transcribed in full onto a separate test paper.
 STA will make appropriate marking arrangements.

-14. After the tests
+15. After the tests

-- labelled with the pupil’s name, school name and school DfE number
+• labelled with the pupil’s name, school name and school DfE number

-- securely attached to the pupil’s test script at the end of the test
+• securely attached to the pupil’s test script at the end of the test

-14.2 Special consideration
+15.2 Special consideration

-If a pupil takes the tests and the school determines the pupil has been affected by extremely distressing circumstances during test week or the weeks immediately before, the school can apply for special consideration of the pupil.
+If a pupil takes the tests and the school determines the pupil has been affected by extremely distressing circumstances during test week or the weeks immediately before, the school can apply for special consideration for the pupil.

 Special consideration is designed to allow schools to highlight instances where pupils’ KS2 test results may be affected by traumatic circumstances at the time of the tests.
 It is intended to cover a narrow range of circumstances and is for exceptional cases only.